*Page Updated August 2022*

 While not part of the Master Plan, the main house at Applewood underwent window well repair and replacement in 2020 as part of its routine preservation and maintenance cycle.
 This work will ensure the 100-plus-year-old house is preserved for generations to come.

-The window well work has been completed and the limestone finishes were reinstalled on the exterior of the house.
-New landscaping around the house was installed, and some additional landscaping will be planted in the spring of 2022.
+• The window well work has been completed and the limestone finishes were reinstalled on the exterior of the house.